burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 // 1.
 The module declaration of a module partition file is almost similar to that of any other module file
 // 2.
 Except that the name of the partition is added after the name of the module, separated by a colon.
 // 3.
-It is not allowed to export any entities
+Except it is not allowed to export any entities

 module mymodule:internals;

 unsigned int from_c(char c)
 {
- // Same switch statement as before...
+//...
 }
 ```